0

 In the digital era, game, having been an important carrier of culture and technology, consistently promotes the innovation and development of software development and game design.
 The programme will prepare students with development skills in core games such as programming, software architecture, and storytelling.
 They will also experience the immersive technology of virtual reality brought by OTHERWORLD, and learn programming and robot technology in LOGO and FUZE workshops.
 Besides, they will have the opportunity to visit the Pixel United Studio and Video Games Museum to explore the full scope of game development up close.

-Virtual Experience in OTHERWORLD: Students will experience 16 unique VR experiences by visiting the OTHERWORLD where they will enter an interactive immersive capsule and experience 16 extreme virtual realities while wearing a state-of-the-art VR headset with ambient dynamic heat, wind, and vibration effects.
+Virtual Experience in OTHERWORLD: Students will experience 16 unique VR simulations at OTHERWORLD, entering an immersive capsule with a state-of-the art VR headset featuring dynamic heat, wind, and vibration effects.

 Hobs Group Tour: Students will visit the Hobs Group in the Queen Elizabeth Olympic Park, to learn more about cutting-edge technology in the fields of 3D visualization, virtual reality, and model making.

-LEGO Workshop: Students will build automated robots using LEGO Mindstorms kits to enhance their problemsolving and creative thinking skills through hands-on learning about programming and robotics.
+LEGO Workshop: Students will build automated robots using LEGO Mindstorms kits, enhancing problem-solving and creative thinking through hands-on programming and robotics.

 Fun Game Programming: Students will learn game programming through the ‘FUZE4 Nintendo Switch’ app, and be exposed to real-life game examples to stimulate interest in complex concepts.

-VR and Drone Programming Challenge: Students will experience programming in the School of Coding's VR and Drone Workshop, learning how to programme drones and completing the challenge of competing in a race, controlling drones to accurately and quickly navigate an obstacle course.
+VR and Drone Programming Challenge: Students will learn drone programming at the School of Coding's VR and Drone Workshop, completing a challenge to race drones through an obstacle course with precision and speed.

 Bank of England Museum